UI-Gurus/tutorials/react.md

 const element = <img src={user.avatarUrl}></img>;
 ```

-In the first above line of code we can see how to specify an string literal attribute of an HTML element in JSX syntax.
-The only thing you have to do s to use quotes.
-In the second line we can see how to specify as an attribute a JavaScript expression, just use curly braces to embed the expression.
+In the previous code snippet the first line shows how to specify an string literal attribute of an HTML element in JSX syntax.
+Quotes is the only thing necessary to specify an attribute of this type.
+The second line shows how to specify an attribute as a JavaScript expression, with just the use of curly braces is enough to embed the expression.

 #### Specifying children with JSX